 Foreign Languages & International Studies

-Foreign Languages: The College of Liberal Arts & Sciences offers BA degrees in several languages.
-The study of language and literature enhances the ability to understand and communicate with people of other nations and cultures, in addition to developing proficiency in reading, writing, and oral expression.
+Foreign Languages: The School of Languages, Literatures & Cultures offers BA degrees in several languages.
+The study of language and literature enhances your ability to understand and communicate with people of other nations and cultures, in addition to developing proficiency in reading, writing, and oral expression.

 Global & International Studies: The College of Liberal Arts & Sciences offers a BA in Global & International Studies.
 In addition to a set of core International Studies courses, students with this major will also complete coursework in a regional expertise (Africa and the Middle East, Asia and the South Pacific, Europe, South and Central America and the Caribbean, or Russia and Eastern Europe) and coursework in a specialization (Comparative Political and Social Systems, Conflict and Cooperation, Culture, Ethnicity, and Belief Systems, or Political Economy).